mathmed/codeigniter4-docker/README.md

 # codeigniter4-docker-compose
-Initial configuration for a project using Code Igniter 4 and Docker
+Initial configuration for a project using Code Igniter 4, MySQL, Nginx and Docker

 ## What the repository has